 BPM will help determine the preferred processes for automation

-Business Process Management is about managing business processes that are usually hidden in people’s heads as well as in guidelines, rules, laws, and worksheets.
+Business Process Management is about managing business processes usually hidden in people’s heads and guidelines, rules, laws, and worksheets.
 So, they inevitably accumulate in any business and tend to be poorly managed over the long term.

 Thus, BPM is an excellent foundation for an RPA program because success requires well-understood, well-documented processes and a mindset focused on continuous improvement.